Natalya Varley: Career

 In 1965, in Odessa where the troupe was on tour, Varley met Soviet clown and film actor Leonid Yengibarov.
 He proved to be a kindred spirit and became a close friend, as well as occasional stage partner.
 Once Yengibarov invited the film director Georgy Yungwald-Khilkevich to watch their performance.
 Stricken by Varley's stage persona, the latter invited her for a minor role to his latest movie, The Formula of Rainbow.
 During the filming Varley was spotted by the assistant of another film director, Leonid Gaidai, who invited her to the auditions for his new project, Kidnapping, Caucasian Style.

 Amongst some 500 contenders there were celebrities like Natalya Fateyeva and Anastasiya Vertinskaya, but the director chose the 19-year-old amateur for the leading role.
-According to Gaidai, Varley has won him with her ingénue charms, but she later opined that one particular episode might have proved to be the decisive one....So I came to the Mosfilm, read a script fragment and did the donkey scene.
+According to Gaidai, Varley has won him with her ingénue charms, but she later opined that one particular episode might have proved to be the decisive one....So I came to Mosfilm, read a script fragment and did the donkey scene.
 Then Gaidai asks me, somewhat diffidently: 'And now, Natasha, could I ask you perhaps to undress - down to a swimming suit?'
 'Sure', I said, and did.
 Everybody just went: 'Aahh!'
 It is now that for actresses undressing is business-as-usual.
 In those years the Soviet cinema, as well as the Soviet people, were so much more shy.
 But for me the swimming-suit was a kind of circus uniform, I got used to it.
 So we shoot the episode with a swimming-suit, and I think it was the one that made all the difference.

-Natalya and her heroine Nina were the complete opposites.
+Natalya and her heroine Nina were complete opposites.
 "She was supposed to be self-assured, cheeky and optimistic.
 Whereas I've always been rather quiet, dreamy and romantic.
 So Gaidai had to re-mold me almost literally during the shooting, into a true "Komsomolka, sportsmenka and an all-round looker," she later reminisced.

 Kidnapping, Caucasian Style, which premiered on 1 April 1967, became a huge success and Varley found herself an overnight superstar.
 Hugely popular was "The White Bears' Song", recorded for the film by Aida Vedishcheva.
 Varley's speaking voice was over-dubbed too, by Nadezhda Rumyantseva.
-Years later, when Varley embarked upon successful musical career (to often perform the famous song very close to the original) and herself became a well-known voiceover artist, doubts as to the wiseness of such a move were raised.
+Years later, when Varley embarked upon successful musical career (to often perform the famous song very close to the original) and herself became a well-known voiceover artist, doubts as to the wisdom of such a move were raised.
 "Gaidai grossly mistreated Varley by stripping her of her own voice.
 Natasha would have done exactly the same [as Vedishcheva and Rumayntseva did], except that maybe less forcefully," fellow actress and Gaidai's wife Nina Grebeshkova (cast in the film as a psychiatry ward doctor) later opined.